DataDog/documentation/content/graphing/event_stream/_index.md

 {{< img src="graphing/events/json-event.png" alt="json event" responsive="true" popup="true">}}

-In a JSON-formatted email, the subject of the email message is irrelevant as it will be replaced by the title in the JSON in the body of the email.
+In a JSON-formatted email, the subject of the email message is irrelevant as it is replaced by the title in the JSON in the body of the email.
 All data that appears in the event is defined in the JSON in the body of the email.
-This JSON must be well-formed or the message will be ignored.
+This JSON must be well-formed or the message is ignored.
 This means that not only should it look correct with commas separating key value pairs, it also must be pure JSON.
 If you are testing the email with a standard email client, the body may be converted to HTML as a convenience to the user.
-This will cause the JSON to no longer be JSON and the email will be ignored by Datadog.
+This causes the JSON to no longer be JSON and the email is ignored by Datadog.

 The allowable JSON keys can be found in the [events API documentation][eventsapi].

 ### Setting Up The Email Address

 To set up the email, first log in to your Datadog account at [https://app.datadoghq.com][dd-app].
 From the *Integrations* menu, choose *APIs*, then scroll down to *Events API Emails*.
-This section will show you all the emails available for your applications and who created them.
+This section shows you all the emails available for your applications and who created them.
 Choose the format for your messages from the Format: dropdown, then click *Create API Email*.

 {{< img src="graphing/events/event-email-api.png" alt="JSON Event Email API" responsive="true" popup="true">}}